 Slopes were getting steeper and more precarious.
 My legs were already shaking and weak from the hike up hill.
 Every step I took my muscles were begging to collapse.
 Every fibre inside my body wanted to sit down, throw a tantrum and refuse to move a step further.. but my brain had the sense to know that wouldn’t get us very far either.

 Time was ticking and we could no longer see the sun anymore.
 ‘Shit.
 How much time do we have?’
-I though.
+I thought.
 Suddenly all I seemed capable of saying was ‘Ok.
 Ok.
 Ok.’
 With every wobbly step I took I just repeated ‘Ok.’ as an attempt to reassure myself.
-Whilst climbing over one rock my knee buckled in and landed me right on my coxec.
-Man!
+Whilst climbing over one rock my knee buckled in and landed me right on my coccyx.
 That was painful.
+That was very painful.
 The pain didn’t really go away for months.
 Is it possible to break your coccyx?

 Then there was the waterfall.
 At this point we were really in the final minutes of sunlight.
 We crossed the waterfall at the very top where it was narrow.
 My exhausted muscles couldn’t lift me up from the rock pool, Leon literally had to pull me up with one arm.
 With no time to rest, we kept walking and searching.

 There was a small muddy section.
-This is where my foot slipped.
+This is where I really lost my step.
 It felt like I was falling for miles.
 What probably lasted about 10 seconds maximum, felt like ten minutes.
 I started by falling down a slope of crumbly mud.
 Every time I tried to grab the ground to catch myself it crumbled.
 I started clawing at it, as if that will help.
-I heard Leon shout ‘Elle grab a tree’.
 Every tree was, tantalisingly, just out of my finger tips reach.
 I started to fall vertically, there was nothing to slow myself down.

-My mind flashed to the waterfall that was just a bit further down.
+My mind flashed to the waterfall.
 I tried screaming but all that did was fill my mouth with this crumbling dirt.
 This is it.
 Crap.
 This is real life death.
 I turned my body to look at were I was falling.
 There was no time to be afraid at this point.
 No time for thinking about tantrums and sitting down.
 My life was resting in my hands.
 I dug my foot sideways into the dirt to try to slow down my speed even slightly.

 ‘Elle!
 Elle!’
 Leon shouted.
 I shouted back, letting him know I am Ok.
 He soon found a way to tumble down to me.
 I had landed on the tree in an odd, sideways squatting position and my body refused to move an inch from it.
 I wasn’t badly injured so he suggested we try climb back up and carry on.
 If I was feeling in a sassier mood, I probably would have replied with ‘Oh hell no’.
 Instead, I just told him I can’t.
 My body was too weak at this point and there was no way I was going to risk falling down into that waterfall.
 So we called for a rescue team.